hackerfactor/nuzzle/README.md

 Then use:
 * sudo install nuzzle /usr/local/bin/

-Run with out any parameters (or use -h or -?) to see the usage.
+Run without any parameters (or use -h or -?) to see the usage.
 Since it's a packet sniffer, it needs permission to access the network interface.
 The easiest way to do this is with:
 * sudo nuzzle -i [interface] [other options]